-Students must take one 20 credit module in Beginners or one 20 credit module in Intermediate or one 20 credit module Advanced Italian language.
+Students must take one 20 credit module in Beginners or Intermediate or Advanced Italian language.

-Students taking the Advanced Italian language module will take a 20 credit module in Twentieth Century Italian Culture.
+Students taking the Advanced Italian language module will take a 20 credit module in twentieth century Italian culture.

 Students taking the Beginners level or Intermediate level Italian language module must take at least one 20 credit content module in Italian.